 Birds Long Term Monitoring With Ultra Low Power Wireless Sensor Node

+Monitoring birds' sounds and songs provide important information to biologists helping them understand their behavior.
+Recently, several interesting studies on birds' monitoring, which highlighted the challenges of recording bird songs and locations, have been published.
 Wireless sensors are most commonly used for monitoring, detection of events and in general collecting/processing/sending sensors data (i.e temperature, humidity, movements, etc.).
 Today this is a very mature technology and there are many applications exploits it.
-However there are many challenge to still be addressed and the lifetime is one of the most critical especially when the sensors node have a very small form factor as for example for wearable and implantable application.
-The main focus of this project is build a wireless sensors node equipped with an accelerometer and eventually with other sensors to monitor birds.
-The node has to have a small form fact and weight (less than 2 grams) to be placed on small birds included a battery.
-The node should also be able to have a lifetime that at least 1 days streaming the data out continuously.
+However, there are many challenges to still be addressed and the lifetime is one of the most critical especially when the sensors node have a very small form factor as for example for wearable and implantable application.
+The main focus of this project is to build a wireless sensors node equipped with a pressure sensor and an actuator and eventually with other sensors to monitor birds and apply optogenetic algorithms.
+The node has to have a small form fact and weight (less than 1.5 grams) to be placed on small birds included a battery.
+The node should also be able to have a lifetime that at least 1 days processing data and generate a pulse when particular events are detected (i.e. birds start to sign in a special way, etc.).
 The processing of the data could be part of the project as well.
-The project is done in collaboration with Institute of Neuroinformatics
+The project is done in collaboration with Institute of Neuroinformatics Prof. Richard Hahnloser

 Depending on the applicant's profile and project type, his tasks may involve some of the following: